houstoncardinal/nurse-scribe-swift/EXPECTED_AI_OUTPUTS.md

-# Expected AI Output Examples for NovaCareAI Templates
+# Expected AI Output Examples for RahaAI Templates

 ## Overview
 This document shows the **expected AI-processed output** for each template type after the user submits voice recording or manual text input.